technmsg/blog/v2/content/2017/01/04/baofeng_bf888.md

 The emphasis on *with a little work* is mine.
 Getting the Python application running on OSX wasn't too bad, nor was creating a template file to use for all the radios, but I found that CHIRP wouldn't release the serial port after programming each radio.
 I could close and re-open CHIRP, but the serial port wouldn't be available for the next radio.
 The only way to release the serial port was to hard boot the computer after each radio.

 Six radios, six reboots.
 Once you're done, you'll want to verify operation of every channel with a scanner.
 Six radios, sixteen channels each, that's 96 channels to check.
 A little tedious, but only required once.

+**Update 3/2018**

+A [later revision of the Baofeng BF-888S](https://www.flickr.com/photos/techmsg/40446849274/) includes the following on the back plate (other details unchanged):

+     CMIIT ID: 2017FP0564

+Using CHIRP on Mac OSX, this version of the BF-888S did not work with the cheap programming cable mentioned earlier.
+Later revisions of the radio aren't as tolerant of the commonly-counterfeit Prolific chips found in the USB-serial cables.

+[CHIRP bug #4249](https://chirp.danplanet.com/issues/4249) has a good discussion of the problem.
+If you're consistently seeing "radio refused to enter programming mode" errors from CHIRP there's a good chance your cable has a counterfeit Prolific chip.

+The [Linux-based LiveCD](http://sourceforge.net/projects/chirplivecd/) still works.
+Alternatively, the $18 [FTDI programming cable from Valley Enterprises](https://amzn.to/2IpEuzc) works flawlessly on OSX out of the box, without any reboots required, and has nice LED status lights to indicate transmit/receive.
+If you're programming more than a few radios, it's a useful time-saving upgrade.

+Important: When working with a new batch of radios, make sure you download the radio settings FIRST and then modify the CHIRP-created template with the relevant frequencies and settings.
+You can copy/paste frequencies from another template, but if you write an old template to a newer radio, settings could be lost.

 ## Summary